zokam1411/milestone-project-3/README.md

 #### Registered User:

-1. As a Registered User, I want to 'Log In' to my profile.
+1. As a Registered User, I want to 'Log in' to my profile.
-- Registered User can Log In using registered username and password.
+- Registered User can 'Log in' using registered username and password.
 2. As a Registered User, I want to add my ads.
 - Registered User can start adding ad by clicking 'Place Ad' button in navigation bar.
 3. As a Registered User, I want to Edit or Delete my ads.